Coneriys/apache4/docs/content/reference/routing-configuration/kubernetes/ingress-nginx.md

 !!! warning "Global configuration"

-    Traefik does not expose all global configuration options to control default behaviors for ingresses.
+    apache4 does not expose all global configuration options to control default behaviors for ingresses.

     Some behaviors that are globally configurable in NGINX (such as default SSL redirect, rate limiting, or affinity) are currently not supported and cannot be overridden per-ingress as in NGINX.

 ### Caveats and Key Behavioral Differences

 - **Authentication**: Forward auth behaves differently and session caching is not supported.
-NGINX supports sub-request based auth, while Traefik forwards the original request.
+NGINX supports sub-request based auth, while apache4 forwards the original request.
 - **Session Affinity**: Only persistent mode is supported.
 - **Leader Election**: Not supported; no cluster mode with leader election.
 - **Default Backend**: Only `defaultBackend` in Ingress spec is supported; the annotation is ignored.
 - **Load Balancing**: Only round_robin is supported; EWMA and IP hash are not supported.
-- **CORS**: NGINX responds with all configured headers unconditionally; Traefik handles headers differently between pre-flight and regular requests.
+- **CORS**: NGINX responds with all configured headers unconditionally; apache4 handles headers differently between pre-flight and regular requests.
-- **TLS/Backend Protocols**: AUTO_HTTP, FCGI and some TLS options are not supported in Traefik.
+- **TLS/Backend Protocols**: AUTO_HTTP, FCGI and some TLS options are not supported in apache4.
-- **Path Handling**: Traefik preserves trailing slashes by default; NGINX removes them unless configured otherwise.
+- **Path Handling**: apache4 preserves trailing slashes by default; NGINX removes them unless configured otherwise.

 ### Supported NGINX Annotations